luisgerhorst/ccms/README.md

 # Installation

 You first have to add some special configurations to your server.
-Maybe I'll add a shell script that does all that for you, someday.
+This is for pro users, you have to know a lot about CouchDB and Apache.

 ## CouchDB